MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-manage-updates-wufb.md

 #### Recommended experience settings

 Features like the smart busy check (which ensure updates don't happen when a user is signed in) and active hours help provide the best experience for end users while keeping devices more secure and up to date.
-Follow these steps:
+Follow these steps to take advantage of these features:

 1. Automatically download, install and restart (default if no restart policies are set up or enabled)
 2. Use the default notifications